 - enhance generic skills to support their daily works and professional development.

-- demonstrate a reflective and sensitive mind in educational practices and social issues to uphold professional integrity and engage in life-long learning
+- demonstrate a reflective and sensitive mind in educational practices and social issues to uphold professional integrity and advancement of the profession.

 Applicants are required to choose “Primary School Focus” or “Secondary School Focus” when submitting their admission application.
 Upon admitted, they are required to complete a total number of 26 units consisting of six core courses (20 units) and one elective course (2 units).
 Students must also satisfactorily complete the Supervised Teaching Practice Assessment (4 units).

 Specializing subjects offered are:

 |Primary School Focus:||Chinese, English, Mathematics, Music, Physical Education|